 FACC's operating profit falls as phase-out of A380 bites

-The group controlled by Chinese investors reported earnings before interest and tax (EBIT) of 8.6 million euros ($9.5 million) on largely flat revenues of 179.7 million in the three months through end-August.
+The group, owned by China's Aviation Industry Corporation (AVIC) 000768.SZ, reported earnings before interest and tax (EBIT) of 8.6 million euros ($9.5 million) on largely flat revenues of 179.7 million in the three months through end-August.

-For the current financial year, which will be shortened to nine months as FACC will start to report per calendar year from 2020, FACC expects sales of around 600 million euros and an EBIT margin of close to 6%, it said.
+FACC makes components for wings, tail assemblies and fuselages as well as engines and cabin interiors for all major planemakers.

+Around half of FACC's revenues come from Airbus, which reported a 13.5% rise in nine-month deliveries, well ahead of U.S. rival Boeing, whose deliveries nearly halved due to the delivery halt of the B737 MAX.
+FACC does not supply the new aircraft, which has been grounded after two deadly crashes.

 ($1 = 0.9068 euros)